metalcarratt/ministry/ls/Revelation/msg10.md

 - the promise to this church is to eat of the tree of life. this is life.
 - the danger (warning) to this church is losing the lampstand. this is light.
 - the fault of this church is leaving the first love. this is love.

+> Perhaps in the coming years we shall not love Him as much as we do now.
+Beware of this.
+It is better to lose some of our work than to fail in our love for the Lord.